tstatler/doctools/guides/acs/rest/README.md

 ## Response Paging

 API calls which return arrays of objects take optional `page` and `per_page` arguments to specify the number of objects to return.
-By default, 10 objects are returned on each page, and the request may specify up to 20 results per page.
+By default, ten objects are returned on each page, and the request may specify up to 20 results per page.
 Page numbers start at 1; if unspecified, the page defaults to page 1.